jjinux/doc-code-verify/README.md

 support any text-based documentation format (especially HTML) and any type of source code (especially Dart).

 Example blocks may overlap with one another.

 If two blocks share the same name, they'll be concatenated.

+If you leave out the END for a block, it'll include the rest of the file.

 Testing
 -------